raspberrypilearning/getting-started-scratch/en/step_10.md

 ## Looks

+Add code to your sprites to change the way they look.

 --- task ---

-Add code to your sprites to change the way they look.
-You can use these examples to get started:
+Set the size and/or effect for your sprites.

 --- collapse ---
 ---